Orange-Joe/ftp_enum/README.md

-Scripts for streamlined enumeration and explitation of FTP servers.
+Scripts for streamlined enumeration and exploitation of FTP servers.